Caring for Farm Animals

-Eggs: 100% of all egg products purchased by Darden for use in our U.S. owned and operated restaurants are sourced from cage-free housing systems.
-Additionally, our international franchisees are working to source only cage-free eggs, as they are able, by the end of 2027.
+Eggs: 100% of all eggs purchased by Darden meet our specification that all egg products are from cage-free housing systems.
+We have engaged with our suppliers to develop strategies to manage supply constraints, and our international franchisees are working to source only cage-free eggs by the end of 2027.

 Antibiotics: Darden requires its suppliers to comply with the FDA guidelines which recommend that antibiotics that are important in human medicine no longer be used with farm animals for growth purposes, and shared-class antibiotics (i.e., those used by both humans and animals) only be used to treat, prevent and control disease in farm animals under the supervision of a veterinarian.
 We will continue to monitor compliance that all of our land-based protein supply meets these guidelines.